gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 }
 ~~~

-These just work because in C# because variance is defined on the interfaces themselves, and so anywhere the interfaces are used they automatically 'do the right thing'.
+These just work in C# because variance is defined on the interfaces themselves, and so anywhere the interfaces are used they automatically 'do the right thing'.
 Given you _use_ interfaces a lot more frequently than you _declare_ them, having variance defined on declaration makes a lot more sense than on usage, and is far easier because you only need to consider one interface at a time rather than the composition of all the interfaces together.

 So let's sum up where we are: Primitives that aren't objects, except when they are.
 Arrays that aren't iterable, but language constructs that can treat them as such.
 Types that exist at compile time but not at runtime.
 Two types of variance, one of which is broken, and the other which requires you to think about covariance and contravariance every time you use it.